Christina Aguilera: 2005–2008: Retro reinvention and Back to Basics

 In February 2007, Aguilera performed "It's a Man's Man's Man's World" at the 49th Annual Grammy Awards, which received widespread praise and has been noted as one of the best Grammy performances of all time.
 Her performance has been voted as the 3rd Most Memorable Grammy Performance of all time, as presented in the 2007 CBS television special My Night at the Grammys.
 That same month she performed at the halftime show for the 2007 NBA All-Star Game.

-In April 2008, Aguilera appeared in Martin Scorsese's documentary, Shine a Light (which chronicled a two-day concert by the Rolling Stones at the Beacon Theatre), where she performed "Live with Me" with Mick Jagger.
+In April 2008, Aguilera appeared in Martin Scorsese's documentary Shine a Light, which chronicled a two-day concert by the Rolling Stones at the Beacon Theatre, performing "Live with Me" with Mick Jagger.
 In September, she released "Keeps Gettin' Better" set to feature on her first then-upcoming greatest hits album of the same name.
 The song received mixed reviews and debuted at number seven on the Billboard Hot 100, making it her highest debut on the chart at the time, and has since sold 1.156 million digital copies in the US.
-She performed the song live at the 2008 MTV Video Music Awards alongside a medley.
 Keeps Gettin' Better: A Decade of Hits was released in November 2008 to positive reviews, debuting at number nine on Billboard 200 and was later certified gold by the RIAA.
 The compilation added two original songs (its title track and "Dynamite") and also featured remakes of "Genie in a Bottle" and "Beautiful".
-By late 2008, Aguilera stated that she had begun working on a new album.

-2009–2011: Bionic, Burlesque and The Voice
+2009–2011: Bionic, Burlesque, and The Voice

 In 2009, at the end of the 2000s, Aguilera was named the twentieth best "Artist of the Decade" by Billboard, and was nominated for the MTV Europe Music Award for Best Act Ever.
 At the end of 2009, Aguilera stated that her then-forthcoming sixth studio album originally titled Light & Darkness would be released in March 2010.
 However, by February 2010, Aguilera stated that the album would be retitled and released in June.
-In April 2010, Aguilera released the lead single, "Not Myself Tonight" which peaked at number 23 on the Billboard Hot 100.
-She performed the song live on The Oprah Winfrey Show.
-This was followed by the album's second single, "Woohoo" featuring rapper Nicki Minaj.
+In April 2010, Aguilera released the lead single "Not Myself Tonight", which peaked at number 23 on the Billboard Hot 100.
+The album's second single, "Woohoo" featuring rapper Nicki Minaj, was released the following month.